VinhPhamBG/CS112.L21-Nhom1/Assignments/Assignment 2/MAXSTR/README.md

 * **2. Pattern Recognition:**
 Áp dụng thuật toán Vét cạn (Brute Force)
 * **3. Algorithm designed:**

 **Pseudocode:**

 ```[python 3]
+Given _A
+IF _A divided by 3 then the remainder is 1:
+	FOR LOOP:
+		IF in _A has the number _rE which devided by 3 then the remainder is 1 and _rE is the smallest :
+			Delete _rE in _A
+			Break FOR LOOP
+		ELSE IF in _A has two numbers _rE1 and _rE2 which devided by 3 then the remainder is 2 and _rE1, _rE2 is the smallest:
+			Delete _rE1, _rE2 in _A
+ELSE IF _A divided by 3 then the remainder is 2:
+	FOR LOOP:
+		IF in _A has the number _rE which devided by 3 then the remainder is 2 and _rE is the smallest :
+			Delete _rE in _A
+			Break FOR LOOP
+		ELSE IF in _A has two numbers _rE1 and _rE2 which devided by 3 then the remainder is 1 and _rE1, _rE2 is the smallest:
+			Delete _rE1, _rE2 in _A
+SORT _A
+RETURN _A
 ```
 * **4. Complexity:**
 O(n)